-The Schanzenviertel, affectionately also called Schanze is the smallest district of Hamburg, belongs to the district Altona and is officially called Sternschanze.
+The Schanzenviertel, affectionately also called Schanze, is the smallest district of Hamburg.
+It belongs to the greater district Altona and is officially called Sternschanze.

-The “Schanze” is a colorful multicultural scene district.
-A Greet – the guidance of the special kind – shows traditional and trendy stores, a variety of gastronomic offers and cultural institutions.
+The “Schanze” is a colorful multicultural neighborhood.
+A Greet – the special kind of a guided tour – shows traditional and trendy stores, a variety of gastronomic offers and cultural institutions.

 From workers’ quarter to trendy district

 The Schanze, formerly Germany’s largest redevelopment area, is today affected by rapid gentrification.